Der Islam

-Der Islam: Journal of the History and Culture of the Middle East is a biannual peer-reviewed academic journal covering research on the history and culture of the Middle East.
+Der Islam: Journal of the History and Culture of the Middle East is a biannual peer-reviewed academic journal covering research on the history and culture of the Middle East, such as Quranic studies.
 The journal is published by Walter de Gruyter.
 It was established in 1910 by Carl Heinrich Becker and continued by Hellmut Ritter and Bertold Spuler, amongst others.
 The current editor-in-chief is Stefan Heidemann (University of Hamburg).
-The journal publishes articles in English, German, and French.
+The journal publishes articles in English, French, and German.

 Abstracting and indexing

 The journal is abstracted and indexed in:

+According to the Journal Citation Reports, the journal has a 2022 impact factor of 0.3.